-- 8. Promote and assist in the implementation of recycling activities such as recyclables and organic waste, scrap metal and used lead acid batteries, mercury along with other hazardous chemicals and waste to reduce the amount of waste going to landfill. - 9.
-Assist in managing and reducing agricultural (for example, piggery effluent), green and organic waste. - 10.
-Assist in improving existing and developing new sustainable financing mechanisms for resource recovery enterprises. - 11.
+8. Continue to promote and assist in the implementation of recycling activities such as recyclables and organic waste, scrap metal and used lead acid batteries, mercury along with other hazardous chemicals and waste to reduce the amount of waste going to landfill.

+- 9. Assist in managing and reducing agricultural (for example, piggery effluent), green and organic waste. - 10.
+Assist in improving existing and developing new sustainable financing mechanisms for resource recovery enterprises such as the advanced recovery fee and deposit a.k.a. container deposit legislation. - 11.
 Assist with the construction and commissioning of waste management and resource recovery infrastructure through donor funded project support. - 12.
 Assist countries to establish national waste management and recycling associations to provide an avenue for public private partnerships.